jjbailey/sentinal/README.d/README.inifile.md

 # Description of INI files

-INI files must contain a single Global section, and 1 to 16 Log sections.
+INI files must contain a single Global section, and 1 to 32 Log sections.

+## File Ownership and Permissions

+The INI file dictates which commands sentinal runs and the uid/gid they run as, so sentinal treats the file's owner as fully trusted and validates the file before loading it.
+The INI file must:

+- be a regular file (not a symlink, FIFO, device, etc.),
+- be owned by `root` (uid 0) or by the user running sentinal, and
+- have permissions no broader than `0644` (no group/other write, no execute or set-id bits).

+sentinal refuses to start if any of these conditions is not met.
+The recommended setup is `root`-owned, mode `0640` or `0644`:

+    # chown root:root /opt/sentinal/etc/sentinal.ini
+    # chmod 0644 /opt/sentinal/etc/sentinal.ini

 ## Global Section Keys